Skip to main content

 Demolition of the existing gorge bridge will then follow.

-During the 2024 construction season, segments of the three arches that are the key features of the new bridge were erected, and the remaining structural steel components were assembled high over the gorge.
+During the 2024 construction season, segments of the three arches that are the key feature of the new bridge were erected, and the remaining structural steel components were assembled high over the gorge.

 Excavation and preparation of foundations and supports for the new bridge started in the spring of 2021.